michael-steinert-repository/DockerEssentials/README.md

 ### Image Layer

+* Layers are Changes on Images (to their previous Version)
+* Everytime an Image is changed through the Docker Commands `RUN, COPY or ADD` a new Layer is added to it
-* Layers are used to speed up to pull Images
+* They are used to speeding up the Building and Pulling of Images using a Cache

+### Multistage Build

+* A Multistage Build allows to define many Images in one Dockerfile

 ### Distroless Docker Images